 Consider joining a professional organization in your chosen field to gain a better understanding of current industry practices and policies surrounding public relations.
 Professional organizations are great ways to continue your education through workshops and conferences, which will add to your transferable skill set as you move.
 Networking with other professionals in your industry will give you an edge in meeting the right people who may have the connections you need to obtain an interview at your new location.
 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

-- Find a mentor through the Military Spouse eMentor Program or the membership organizations listed above.
+- Find a mentor through the Military Spouse eMentor Program.

 - Use the Research Occupations tool to find extensive information about the public relations field and the job outlook in your area.